Are you leading a webinar?

 - Know your technology and do a test run.

-The first of my tips for webinar presenters is to pick good webinar software.
+The first of my tips for webinar speakers is to pick good webinar software.

-A simple Google search yields tons of internet training software and lots of reviews.
+A simple Google search yields tons of internet training software and many reviews.

 Personally, I like GotToTraining and GotToMeeting’s GoToWebinar – I know that’s a weird sentence, but those are the brand names.

 I won’t spend much time on this subject because I feel the software is like a car.
 While the vehicle takes you to your destinations, the make and model are not really that important.

 Sure, my Lexus is much more comfortable than my old Toyota Corolla (in real life, I have neither), but in the end, both will get me to my destination.
 One vehicle may offer more “bells and whistles” than another, but the contents and destination are everything.

 Training software is useless if the training is poorly designed or the facilitator is unprepared, easily distracted, and isn’t knowledgeable.
 With that said, if you know your stuff, the software is just a tool.

 Let’s dive into my tips on how to get ready for your webinar.
 I welcome your feedback!